WildernessLabs/docfx/guides/Meadow_Basics/Apps/index.md

 Currently, we don't enforce the use of `AppBase`, but in a future build of Meadow, it'll scan your Meadow application assembly for a class that implements `IApp` and launch that automatically, so it's a good practice to use the pattern now.

 The `AppBase` declaration requires two generic parameters; `D`, and `A`, representing the device type and the application class type, respectively.
-For `D`, you'll need to pass an @"Meadow.IDevice` that represents the board you're using, such as `F7Micro`.
+For `D`, you'll need to pass a `Meadow.IDevice` that represents the board you're using, such as `F7Micro`.
 For `A`, you should pass the typename of your application class itself.

 For example, if your app class is called `LEDApp`, and you're using a Meadow F7 Micro board, your `LEDApp` declaration would look like the following: